KaniDump/BA-ScenarioConverter/README.md

 - EN → JP: Overwrite Japanese script fields with English translations.
 - JP → JP: Migrate old-format Japanese scripts to a new and updated data.

+Only Compatible with 1.82 Global and 1.61 Japan.

 ## 🚀 Features
 - One‑click conversion of individual JSON files.
 - Batch processing: select an entire folder and convert every supported Excel‑exported JSON.